Teradata MVC, BLC, Or Both?

 IOs needed for each combination of compression

-If we consider only the disk IOs, then we can conclude the following from the result:
+By solely analyzing the disk IOs, we can deduce the following from the outcome:

 • Not using compression is always wrong.